dmckinnon/dmckinnon.github.io/_posts/2022-03-01-Samus-Arm-Cannon.markdown

 and this would not fit easily into the arm cannon.
 I could stack them end-to-end, but they'd then need to be shifted sideways at some point.

-The Nerf Gun used these little foam balls, about two and a half centimetres diameter,
+The flywheel Nerf Gun used these little foam balls, about two and a half centimetres diameter,

 ![First attempt](/assets/cannon/nerf_ball.png){: .center}

 which meant that I could store them in a pipe running down the length of the cannon next to my arm, and that they could then roll into the firing point easily - no need to stack one direction, and then move in a different direction.
 This would be much easier to design.

-+ Secondly, the flywheel:
++ Secondly, take a closer look at the flywheel:

 ![First attempt](/assets/cannon/flywheel.png){: .center}